 Bitty Martin, Author

 The Hot Springs, Arkansas native was indoctrinated into the spa city’s raucous illegal gambling and nightlife at a young age.
-As a newborn twin, she was so tiny that she spent her first six weeks in St. Joseph’s Hospital nursery, only blocks from he Southern Club casino and nightclub.
+As a newborn twin, she was so tiny that she spent her first six weeks in St. Joseph’s Hospital nursery, only blocks from the Southern Club casino and nightclub.
 Identical twin Mitsy went home after three weeks.
-A Stonecipher’s Deluxe Studio photographer snapped this picture of the toddlers and their mother and older sister as they strolled Central Avenue not far from the notorious nightclub that once had been the winter-to-spring hangout for gangsters Al Capone and Lucky Luciano.
+A Stonecipher’s Deluxe Studio photographer snapped this picture of the toddlers and their mother and older sister as they strolled Central Avenue not far from the notorious nightclub that had once been the winter hangout for gangsters Al Capone and Lucky Luciano.
 Over the years, the vintage photographs taken along the downtown Central Avenue sidewalks became collector’s items for spa city families.